OWASP/www-chapter-nashville/index.md

 Next Meeting / Event
 --------------------

+### 10/27/2020: Defending Multicloud Infrastructure

+Join Senior Application Security Engineer at Asurion and Instructor for the SANS Institute Brandon Evans at OWASP Nashville's next online Meetup.
+Brandon will discuss how to defend infrastructure and applications running in Amazon Web Services (AWS), Microsoft Azure, and the Google Cloud Platform (GCP).

+Brandon is the lead author of SANS SEC510: Multicloud Security Assessment and Defense.
+For more information, visit: [SANS.org/SEC510](http://sans.org/SEC510)

 ![meetup](assets/images/meetup-logo-160x65.png)

 OWASP Nashville meetings are posted on our Meetup page.
 Please visit <a href="http://www.meetup.com/OWASP-Nashville-Chapter">http://www.meetup.com/OWASP-Nashville-Chapter</a> for all chapter event information.